-- 1) PHYSICALS All athletes, cheerleaders, and dance team members are required to have an annual physical signed by a physician and the participant's parent(s) or guardians certifying that the participant has passed an adequate physical examination. - a.
+1) PHYSICALS - All participants are required to have an annual physical signed by a physician and the participant's parent(s) or guardian(s) certifying that the participant has passed an adequate physical examination.

+- a.
 The above named participants are not allowed to practice or participate in any contest, game, performance, or other interscholastic event until a current physical is on file with the Activities Office at Dickinson High School. - b.
 Physicals must be completed annually on or after April 15 to be valid for the following school year.
 Physicals completed before April 15 are not valid for participation the following school year.